null

 Service Lifetime

 The service life of both solenoid types depends on the wear and tear (friction) between the plunger and the valve pipe/guide.
-AC solenoids might experience faster wear if they begin buzzing.
+AC solenoids might experience faster wear if they begin buzzing from issues with their shading rings.

 Excitation Current